On the non-existence of elements of Kervaire invariant one: The category of equivariant orthogonal spectra

 We will have much more to say about this in the next few sections.
 For now we focus on the general process that led to its construction.

 Suppose we are given a formation of a category depending functorially on a set $I$, or in other words a functor

-Given a covering category $p:I\to J$ let $C(p)$ be the category obtained by applying the Grothendieck construction to the composite
+Given a covering category $p:I\to J$ let $C_{I}\to J$ be the category obtained by applying the Grothendieck construction to the composite

 in which the first functor is the one classifying $I\to J$.
+Let $C(p)$ be the category of sections of $C_{I}\to J$.
 We will say that $C(p)$ is constructed from $C$ by {\em working fiberwise}.
 For example the category constructed from $C(S)=\cat C^{S}$ by working fiberwise is $\cat C^{I}$.
 The category constructed from the constant functor $C'(S)=\cat C$ is $\cat C^{J}$.

 A natural transformation $C\to C'$ leads, via the same process, to a functor $C(p)\to C'(p)$ which we will also describe as being constructed by {\em working fiberwise}.